 The name Pronaia means “before the temple,” and it captures exactly what this sanctuary was: the sacred threshold that every visitor crossed before reaching Apollo higher up the mountain.
 Athena here was honoured as a protective figure, a guardian who watched over the approach to the oracle and blessed the traveller before the serious business of consulting the god began.
 The precinct occupied a natural terrace on the slope, ringed by retaining walls, and it grew over generations into a busy complex of temples, altars, treasuries, and votive offerings.
 It was a place of arrival, welcome, and preparation rather than the dramatic climax of the pilgrimage.

 Because the ancient road approached Delphi from the east, along the valley below Mount Parnassus, this lower sanctuary was literally the first thing pilgrims encountered.
-They would pause here, acknowledge Athena, and then continue upward toward the main site.
+They paused here to acknowledge Athena, and then continue upward toward the main site.
 Today the area carries the evocative local name Marmaria, meaning “the marbles,” a reminder that for centuries villagers quarried the fallen stones of these ruins for building material.
 That long history of dismantling and rediscovery only deepens the sense of layered time you feel walking the terrace.
 The single monument that most rewards that walk, and the reason many people come at all, is the beautiful circular building at its heart.

 What is the Tholos of Delphi and why is it famous?